Head of Programme: Professor Leslie London

 Train-the-Trainer Class of 2013

-Research in the HHRP has been in three areas:
+Research in the HHRP has been in four areas:

 Understanding and developing better practice for the realisation of the right to health for communities.
 The HHRP has worked regionally through the Network on Equity in Health in East and Southern Africa (EQUINET) and locally through the Learning Network for Health and Human Rights (LN) to identify good practice for the right to health.
 The latter work has focused in recent years on community participation and health committees as vehicles for the realisation of the right to health.